Customer Support Triage on Autopilot: How AI Turns Voice Reports Into a Prioritized Queue (2026 Guide)

 Auto-Generated Tasks and Follow-Up Workflows

-Every support case in Sayify automatically generates follow-up tasks:
+Every support case in Sayify automatically generates follow-up tasks on your Kanban board:

 For Alex M.'s dashboard crash: